Shop in Lapland

 Follow Rutviksvägen 200 meters to the car park on the right and Shop in Lapland.

-Shop in Lapland at Rutviksvägen 40, Gammelstad, Luleå, Sweden.
+Shop in Lapland's warehouse is located at Rutviksvägen 40, Gammelstad, Luleå.

-The shop is located in the World Heritage Gammelstad, 200 meters from Gammelstad church and 200 meters from the open-air museum Hägnan.
-10 km north of Lulea City.
-Wheelchair accessible entrance, ample parking even for buses and mobile homes, three toilets adjacent to the store one of them handicapped accessible.
+The warehouse, where pre-ordered products can be picked up, is located in the world heritage Gammelstads kyrkstad, 200 meters from Gammelstads kyrka and 200 meters from the open-air museum Hägnan, 10 kilometers north of Luleå.
+Disabled access, large parking also for buses and motorhomes, three toilets adjacent to the store, one of which is adapted for the disabled.

-Shop in Lapland selects designs and artwork created by genuine natural materials that carry the history of Lapland’s rich cultural landscape.
-With deep knowledge, a strong sense of form and aesthetics and great respect for the talented artists, Shop in Lapland ensures quality and authenticity.
-All this to let you remember Lapland by beautiful objects that tell – about the lifestyle, the eight seasons, the midnight sun, northern lights, blizzards, plains, mountains, rivers, deep forests and the Sami culture.
+Shop in Lapland hand-picks designs created from genuine natural materials that carry the history of the rich cultural landscape in the Nordic countries.
+With deep knowledge, a strong sense of form and aesthetics and great respect for skilled artists, Shop in Lapland guarantees quality and authenticity.
+We are from Gällivare ourselves and therefore our hearts beat extra for Lapland; the lifestyle, the eight seasons, the midnight sun, the northern lights, steaming snowstorms, plains, mountains, rivers, deep forests and the Sami culture.

-The first cottages were probably built during the 16th century.
-Long distances, tradesmen´s need of storage and overnight accommodation, the church stables, where the horses stood while the people attended church services, and last but not least the obligation of the inhabitants to go to church regularly were the reasons why the number of church cottages slowly but surely increased.
-The irregular siting of the cottages indicates that they were added gradually and when needed.
-Initially people from the same village had their cottages adjacent and placed them along the villages´ access road to the church.
-Once all the streets were lined with cottages, the land between the roads was filled with buildings.
-This created alleys and so called “smog”, i.e. the narrow passages between the church cottages.
+The first overnight cottages were probably built in the 16th century after the conscription was introduced.
+The long distances, the merchants' need for warehouses and overnight stalls at the market place, the church stables, where the horses stood while the common people attended the service and last but not least the population's obligation to visit the church regularly increased the number of church cottages.
+The irregular placement of the cottages indicates that they were added gradually and when needed.
+From the beginning, people from the same village had their cottages next to each other and at the different entrances to the church.
+When all the roads were lined with cottages, the ground between the roads was also filled with buildings.
+Then the alleys and the "smogen" arose, ie the narrow steps between the church cottages.